 Marines are tough.
-They are strong, brave, and courageous.
+They are brave, strong, and courageous.
 But what do the Marines do?
-The answer to this question is a little complicated because it depends on the type of Marine that you’re talking about.
+Because it depends on the type of Marine you’re talking about, the answer to this question is a little complicated.
 What do Marines in WWII do?
 What does a modern-day Marine Corps Officer (MCO) do?
-All types of Marines have very different jobs and responsibilities which we will explore in detail below!
+What does a Marine Corps Officer (MCO) do nowadays?
+Marines have a wide range of roles and responsibilities, which we’ll go over in detail below!

-MCOs can be found anywhere from the Pentagon to Camp Pendleton, but their main job is to lead soldiers as they work through some of the world’s most difficult battlefield conditions.
-They must know all facets of military operations.
+MCOs can be found everywhere from the Pentagon to Camp Pendleton, but their primary responsibility is to lead soldiers through some of the world’s most difficult battlefield conditions.
+They must be well-versed in all aspects of military operations.

 The Marines are the most elite fighting force in the United States military.
 What do they do?
 What is their purpose?
 What are their duties?
 What makes them so different from soldiers, sailors, or airmen?
 What is required for joining the Marines?
 These questions will be answered by this blog post.